altruios/namshubettulpa/public/namshubettuple/interludes.md

 "No, I gave him what he wanted - what you want."
 *Al-tok leaned down*
 "There is a way out."
-'of your life'
+'Of your life'
 "I can push you though - I can't promise where you'll end up."
-'pieces of you'
+'Pieces of you'
 "But I get your body in exchange, not that you'll need it."
-'being removed from this existence and all'
+'Being removed from this existence and all'
 "I needed a seed, a hole for a seed.
 Do you feel it yet alice?"
 ~And she did, she felt a growing empty pit inside her mind~ ~The darkness of a swirling drain at the center of her core~ ~It was expanding~
 "It will push you out there - all you have to do is let it."
-'and that is technically the truth.'
+'And that is technically the truth.'
 *Robert fell over, and started convulsing*
 ~Al-tok tilted his head~
 "Robert... rob...r-r-r-"
 ~Alice's eyes started twitching~
-~Al-tok sighed and leaned over the convulsing body.~ 'hm... best to fix that...'
+~Al-tok sighed and leaned over the convulsing body.~ 'Mm... best to fix that...'
 ~He examined the desk, and browsed the shelves - in the refrigerator he found it~ ~A glass vial.~
-*Al-tok took a syringe and extracted the amber liquid within* "there we are."
+*Al-tok took a syringe and extracted the amber liquid within* "There we are."
-~Alice started awake as she felt a hot point jab into her side~ "Too late for him I'm afraid - but Looks like I need that chemical to not immediately destroy your brains with my presence... so thanks for making that: really: wouldn't know what to do without you."
+~Alice started awake as she felt a hot point jab into her side~ "Too late for him I'm afraid - but Looks like I need that chemical to not immediately destroy your brains with my presence...
+So thanks for making that: really: wouldn't know what to do without you."
 ~Alice felt a burning sensation up along her spine, then to the back of her neck~ ~She saw the walls waver, and the floor tiles refuse to stay the same size~ ~Then came the pain.~
 `exe -root.__seed `
 }
 {%%%%}
 {